How to Downgrade iOS to Lower Version without Data Loss

-If you cannot put up with iOS 13 problems, and want to downgrade iOS, the common practice is to install IPSW file.
+If you cannot put up with beta iOS problems, and want to downgrade iOS, the common practice is to install IPSW file.
 IPSW file is the raw iOS firmware that stores everything for your device to function.

 Downgrading iOS comes with risks.
 There are chances that your iPhone might enter into bootloop or become completely irresponsive.
 Then you will have to put iPhone into recovery mode, or a step further into DFU mode.